MileHacker Logo

 Village Architecture

-• White-washed houses cascading down the hillside.
+• White-washed houses cascading down the length of the hillside.

 • Labyrinthine narrow, pedestrian-only alleys.